likoz2/Lectures/CSharp/PaperWork/introduction.md

   return sum;
 }
 ```
-The call would look like this
+The call would look like this.
 ```csharp
 public static void Main(string args[]) {
   double d1 = 2.0d;